 Teen Vogue is owned by Condé Nast Inc., which is an American mass media company founded in 1909 by Condé Montrose Nast, based at One World Trade Center in Manhattan and owned by Advance Publications.
 The website is funded by advertising.

 Analysis / Bias

-In review, for the most part Teen Vogue is still a style magazine geared toward a younger female audience, however in recent years they have become more political oriented with articles such as this: Attorney General Jeff Sessions Joined a “Lock Her Up!”
+In review, for the most part, Teen Vogue is still a style magazine geared toward a younger female audience, however, in recent years they have become more politically oriented with articles such as this: Attorney General Jeff Sessions Joined a “Lock Her Up!”
 Chant at a Conservative Teen Conference.
 In general, these political stories almost always exclusively favor the left.
-Another example relates to Donald Trump, in which they do not report favorably: Trump’s Title X Rules Could Lead to More Harassment at Abortion Clinics.
-This story, like most on the website, are properly sourced to the Health and Human Services website as well as the Associated Press and the Washington Post.
+Another example relates to Donald Trump, which they do not report favorably: Trump’s Title X Rules Could Lead to More Harassment at Abortion Clinics.
+This story, like most on the website, is properly sourced to the Health and Human Services website as well as the Associated Press and the Washington Post.